-AR EA OF COURSEWORK SEMESTER HOURS AREA I: Written Composition 3-6 • COM 100 may be substituted for English Composition I and II only in system-wide non-degree eligible programs AREA II: Humanities, Fine Arts and Speech 3-6 • SPH 106 is required unless provisions for addressing oral communication competencies represent an integral module in a required discipline-specific course • SPC 103 may be substituted only in system-wide non-degree eligible programs AREA III: Natural Sciences and Mathematics 6 • Must select courses from mathematics or science or computer science, including at least one course (two preferred) in computer science (data processing) or demonstrated computer literacy skills or the integration of computer proficiencies within at least one required discipline-specific course. • Mathematics and computer courses may be substituted only in system wide, non-degree eligible programs.
-ARI EA IV: Social and Behavioral Sciences and History 0 ARI EA V: Maximum General Education Core, Technical Concentration and Electives 42-50 • In addition to the courses referred to in the preceding four areas, the student must take those courses appropriate to the certificate requirements and to the occupational or technical specialty requirements, as well as core courses and elective courses.
-TO AL MAXIMUM SEMESTER CREDIT HOURS 60
+AR EA OF COURSEWORK SEMESTER HOURS AR EA I: Written Composition 3-6 • ENG 100 may be substituted for English Composition I and II only in system-wide non-degree eligible programs AR EA II: Humanities and Fine Arts 0-6 AR EA III: Natural Sciences and Mathematics 3-7 • A minimum of one mathematics course which may have a discipline specific prefix other than MAH or MTH or the integration of mathematics proficiencies within a required discipline-specific course(s). • Mathematics may be substituted only in system wide, non-degree eligible programs.
+AR EA IV: Social and Behavioral Sciences and History 0 AREA V: Maximum General Education Core, Technical Concentration and Electives 11-54 • In addition to the courses referred to in the preceding four areas, the student must take those courses appropriate to the certificate requirements and to the occupational or technical specialty requirements, as well as core courses and elective courses.
+TO TAL SEMESTER CREDIT HOURS 30 -60